Waltzerizm/HolidayAPI/README.md

 I couldn't host the application on Azure, since I was no longer eligible for the free trail, that's why I chose Google Cloud.

+GetDayStatus and GetMaxFreeday API calls return [{variable: value}] or {variable:value} depending if it's queried from the API or database (whoops).

 If you have any questions or regards, feel free to contact me :-) Gmail- rokas.lekecinskas@gmail.com or Facebook/LinkedIn - Rokas Lekečinskas.